mrixon95/Term4_workbook/Term4_workbook.md

 **Horizontal scaling** is whereby the capacity is increased by adding on more computers to the system.
 In this case, we would be adding more EC2 instances to the existing pool.
 A load balancer can be used to route the traffic relatively evenly between the multiple instances.
+Here is a visual below where the number of EC2 instances has been increased from one to three.